jmather/majaxDoctrineMediaPlugin/README.md

 This is the first working edition of my media plugin for symfony.

-There are three main things to know:
+There a few things to know:

 1. This module relies on majaxJqueryPlugin (or an equal plugin that provides up-to-date jquery)
 2. This module relies on sfImageTransformPlugin for it's photo management.
+3. This	module relies on majaxMarkdownPlugin
+4. This	module relies on sfCKEditorPlugin
-3. **If you use it on a commercial site, you will need a commercial license of JWPlayer, or another player.**
+5. **If you use it on a commercial site, you will need a commercial license of JWPlayer, or another player.**

 Now on to the good stuff: